intel/auto-round/examples/multimodal-modeling/Llava/README.md

 In this example, we introduce an straight-forward way to execute quantization on some popular multimodal models such as LLaVA.

+Please note that LLAVA quantization is currently an **experimental feature** and does not yet support inference on various devices after export.

 ## Install
 If you are not using Linux, do NOT proceed, see instructions for [macOS](https://github.com/haotian-liu/LLaVA/blob/main/docs/macOS.md) and [Windows](https://github.com/haotian-liu/LLaVA/blob/main/docs/Windows.md).